Muslim Ahmad: International career

 Muslim began his career with playing for Harimau Muda A. He is the captain of Harimau Muda A. Muslim Ahmad is a Malaysian national football player.
 He has played for the Malaysia national football team, and in summer 2009 he played twice against Manchester United in their pre season tour of the Far East.

 Muslim and 25 other players, who play for Harimau Muda A, were chosen to participate in a training camp in Slovakia.
-During his time in the training camp, Muslim and his teammate, Gary Steven Robbat were given a trial from the Slovakian team FC ViOn Zlaté Moravce on 30 March.
-FC ViOn Zlaté Moravce Coach Ľubomír Moravčík Promised Muslim and Gary a professional contract for the next 2010–2011 season.
-Later, FC ViOn Zlaté Moravce lost interest in Muslim and Gary due to internal problems in the club.
+During his time in the training camp, Muslim and his teammate, Gary Steven Robbat were given a trial from the Slovak team ViOn Zlaté Moravce on 30 March.
+ViOn Zlaté Moravce coach Ľubomír Moravčík promised Muslim and Gary a professional contract for the next 2010–11 season.
+Later, ViOn Zlaté Moravce lost interest in Muslim and Gary due to internal problems in the club.

 In November 2010, Muslim was called up to the Malaysia national squad by coach K. Rajagopal for the 2010 AFF Suzuki Cup.
 Malaysia won the 2010 AFF Suzuki Cup title for the first time in their history.

 Muslim was only 19 when made his senior international debut in 2009.
 His first tournament action was at 2009 Sea Games.
 Muslim helps Malaysia to win their fifth Sea Games gold medal.
 Muslim also played at 2010 Asia Games.
 Muslim led Malaysia to qualify for the second round of the 2010 Asia Games as one of the best four third-placed teams after a lapse of 32 years.

-Muslim was called by Malaysia coach, Dato K. Rajagopal to play at 2010 AFF Suzuki Cup.
-Malaysia won the 2010 AFF Suzuki Cup title for the first time in their history under the management of Dato K. Rajagopal.
+Muslim was called by Malaysia coach, K. Rajagopal to play at 2010 AFF Suzuki Cup.
+Malaysia won the 2010 AFF Suzuki Cup title for the first time in their history under the management of Rajagopal.